yuyatinnefeld/hashicorp-tools/vault/exam/README.md

 vault lease renew database/creds/readonly/xxxx... vault lease revoke database/creds/readonly/xxxx...

+# revoke all AWS access keys
+vault lease revoke -prefix aws/

 # remove all leases
 vault lease revoke -force xxxx
 ```
+- Leases are a fundamental concept that refer to the duration of time that a piece of data, such as a secret or token, is valid
+- Lease is metadata containing information such as a time duration, renewability, and more
+- With every dynamic secret and service type authentication token, Vault creates a lease
+- Once the lease is expired, Vault can automatically revoke the data, secrets
+- lease_id is used to manage (renew / revoke) the lease of the dynamic secret e.g. `vault lease renew <my-lease-id>` and `vault lease revoke <my-lease-id>`
+- Lease in Vault provides a time-limited authorization to access a resource or to generate a dynamic credential

 ## 5. Secrets Engine
 - Secrets engines are components which store, generate, or encrypt data.